bforest-ariadne/Live-AV-Template/README.md

 The system control is all based a python api via extensions which can be controlled via node custom parameters or the Control UI.
 The Control UI can run in a separate TD instance on the same machine or any machine on the local network.

 ### Out
   Controls which Mode is displayed.
 Nodes on the same network level that have “MODE” tags are available for selection.
+All mode changes fade in and out from black.

 ### Perform - MODE
+When selected, controls which are shown.